 Benefits:

-• Get stress relief due to the powerhouse compound apigenin that can also relieve hangover symptoms including nausea, headaches, and and fatigues.
+- Get stress relief due to the powerhouse compound apigenin that can also relieve hangover symptoms including nausea, headaches, and fatigue.

-• Sleep easier thanks again to apigenin that binds to GABA receptors in your brain and releases signals that have a calming and relaxing effect.
+- Sleep easier, thanks again to apigenin, which binds to GABA receptors in your brain and releases signals that have a calming and relaxing effect.

-• Relieve an upset stomach as research shows that chamomile extract (more potent then chamomile tea but similar effects may transfer) reduced vomiting in women undergoing chemotherapy.
+- Relieve an upset stomach as research shows that chamomile extract (more potent than chamomile tea but similar effects may transfer) reduced vomiting frequency in women undergoing chemotherapy.

 Side Effects

-• Potential drowsiness that may worsen fatigue from a hangover.
+- Potential drowsiness that may worsen hangover-related fatigue.

 7. Ginger Tea